gbs999/CodeTestDemo/README.md

 - Make reasonable assumptions about the inputs to your solution; for example, many candidates take a list of strings as input

 Step 2: Simple offers
-- The shop decides to introduce two new offers buy one, get one free on Apples
+- The shop decides to introduce two new offers:
+ - buy one, get one free on Apples
-  3 for the price of 2 on Oranges
+ - 3 for the price of 2 on Oranges

 Setup
 -----